wx-chevalier/Awesome-Lists-and-CheatSheets/Awesome-CS-Collections.md

 * [Back-End Developer Interview Questions](https://parg.co/UXF): A list of back-end related questions you can be inspired from to interview potential candidates, test yourself or completely ignore

 * [2018-Awesome Scalability, Availability, and Stability Back-end Design Patterns](https://github.com/binhnguyennus/awesome-scalability): A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.

 # Infrastructure

+* [The Twelve-Factor App](http://12factor.net/zh_cn/): raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of broad conceptual solutions to those problems with accompanying terminology.

 # Frontend